MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/7-create-pagemodel.md

 ## Defining validation rules for the product model using DataAnnotations

 This project uses a central model file *:::no-loc text="Product.cs":::* for *:::no-loc text="Product":::* model validation and operations.
-It is used by all Razor Page *:::no-loc text="PageModels":::* involved in UI for Product CRUD operations, and is used to validate product data received from the web api.
-By convention it is stored in the *:::no-loc text="Models/":::* directory.
+It's used by all Razor Page *:::no-loc text="PageModels":::* involved in UI for Product CRUD operations, and is used to validate product data received from the web api.
+By convention it's stored in the *:::no-loc text="Models/":::* directory.
 The `Product` model class namespace is `ContosoPets.Ui.Models`.

 Your new `CreateModel` class gained access to any model types defined in the `ContosoPets.Ui.Models` namespace, including the `Product` model, with the following *:::no-loc text="using":::* directive: